neohugo/neohugo/docs/content/en/troubleshooting/performance.md

 : The number of times the template was executed.

 template
-: The path to the template, relative to the layouts directory.
+: The path to the template, relative to the `layouts` directory.

-[`partial`]: /functions/partials/include/
-[`partialCached`]: /functions/partials/includecached/

-{{% note %}}
+> [!note]
-Hugo builds pages in parallel where multiple pages are generated simultaneously.
+> Hugo builds pages in parallel where multiple pages are generated simultaneously.
 Because of this parallelism, the sum of "cumulative duration" values is usually greater than the actual time it takes to build a site.
-{{% /note %}}

 ## Caching

 Some partial templates such as sidebars or menus are executed many times during a site build.
 Depending on the content within the partial template and the desired output, the template may benefit from caching to reduce the number of executions.
 The [`partialCached`] template function provides caching capabilities for partial templates.

-{{% note %}}
+> [!note]
-Note that you can create cached variants of each partial by passing additional arguments to `partialCached` beyond the initial context.
+> Note that you can create cached variants of each partial by passing additional arguments to `partialCached` beyond the initial context.
 See the `partialCached` documentation for more details.
-{{% /note %}}

 ## Timers

-Use the `debug.Timer` function to determine execution time for a block of code, useful for finding performance bottle necks in templates.
+Use the `debug.Timer` function to determine execution time for a block of code, useful for finding performance bottlenecks in templates.
 See&nbsp;[details](/functions/debug/timer/).

+[`partial`]: /functions/partials/include/
+[`partialCached`]: /functions/partials/includecached/
+[Microsoft Defender Antivirus documentation]: https://support.microsoft.com/en-us/topic/how-to-add-a-file-type-or-process-exclusion-to-windows-security-e524cbc2-3975-63c2-f9d1-7c2eb5331e53